Written by Md. Merajul Islam — Internal Auditor & Cost Control Specialist | Updated May 2026

 Scenario B: Higher Rate Taxpayer, £1,000/Month Sacrifice

-Key Insight: Higher earners benefit most.
-A £12,000 contribution costs only £6,240 in lost take-home pay—meaning you’re doubling your pension with tax savings.
+What this means: A £12,000 pension contribution costs only £6,240 in lost take-home pay.
+You are effectively doubling your pension contribution through tax savings alone.

 Scenario C: Additional Rate Taxpayer, £1,500/Month Sacrifice